zcdong/Devguide/book/starting-installing-linux.md

 sudo usermod -a -G dialout $USER
 ```

-And then you have to logout and login again.
+And then you have to logout and login again, as this is only changed after a new login.

 ## Installation